cyberbotics/webots-doc/guide/using-ros.md

 "Makefile" machinery to call the build tools used by ROS and Webots to produce the controller binary.
 The "ros" folder also includes a "README.txt" file with detailed installation and usage instructions.

+> **note**: Following the instructions "README.md" is necessary to make the joystick example work on your Linux system.

+    In the `Tutorials` chapter, you will find a section explaining how to rebuild from scratch the joystick example.